FreezeWarp/freeze-messenger/README.md

 Requirements
 ============
 ### Minimum
-  * PHP 5.6 (PHP 7 is required in the nightlies; beginning with Release Candidate 1, a transpiler will be used to support PHP 5.6 in releases)
+  * PHP 5.6 (PHP 7 is required in the current betas; beginning with Release Candidate 1, a transpiler will be used to support PHP 5.6 in releases)
   * MySQL, PostgreSQL, **or** SQL Server
   * PHP's [DOM](http://php.net/manual/en/book.dom.php) library

 ### Recommended
   * APC, APCu, Memcached, or Redis for optimal caching.
   * Redis or Kafka, for optimal message streaming.
 (If using SQL Server, this is especially helpful.)
+  * Apache is currently the best supported server, though Nginx and Windows should also work.
+MySQL and PostgreSQL are both performant, but SQL Server is still generally on the slow side.

 Installation